Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Experiments

 \subsection{Results}

+We next present the experimental results.
+We begin by establishing baselines and evaluating on the hardest subsets of the dataset, where the task is most challenging and the benefits of our definition based approach has the most impact.
+We then assess performance on the full dataset to measure overall improvements, and conclude with an ablation study that examines the specific contribution of different types of definitions.

-In addition to reporting overall performance (see Table \ref{tab:combined_all}), we focus particular attention on the "hard" data subsets provided by \citet{cattanscico}, comprised of the 10\% (\emph{hard 10}) or 20\% (\emph{hard 20}) topics (collections of candidate mentions) with lowest scores as ranked according to CoNLL F1 score by using Levenshtein edit distance as a baseline in agglomerative clustering.
-The subsets are particularly challenging, exhibiting high lexical diversity and ambiguity, and are thus of most interest; e.g., the best model reported by \cite{cattanscico}, achieved only 64.34 F1 for coreference CoNLL F1 on the \emph{hard 10} subset, while achieving 76.46 F1 on the full test set.
+\paragraph{Evaluation focus} In addition to reporting overall performance (see Table \ref{tab:combined_all}), we focus on the ``hard'' data subsets provided by \citet{cattanscico}, comprised of the 10\% (\emph{Hard-10}) or 20\% (\emph{Hard-20}) topics (collections of candidate mentions) with lowest scores as ranked according to CoNLL F1 by using Levenshtein distance in agglomerative clustering as a baseline.
+The subsets are particularly challenging, with a high amount of different surface forms and ambiguity, and are thus of most interest; e.g., the best model reported by \citet{cattanscico}, achieved only 64.34 F1 for coreference CoNLL F1 on the \emph{Hard-10} subset, while achieving 76.46 F1 on the full test set.

+\paragraph{Baselines} As a primary baseline, we use the model introduced in the original \textsc{SciCo} paper \citet{cattanscico}, which defines the standard evaluation setting for this task.
+In addition, we include our own fine-tuned models that do not use definitions, in order to isolate the contribution of definition based augmentation.
+We also report results for in-context learning (\textsc{ICL}) with GPT-4o-mini, to establish a baseline for definition augmentation without finetuning.
+While SEAM \citet{lior2024seam} also reports results on \textsc{SciCo} and uses more recent models, its performance falls well below that of the original \textsc{SciCo} baseline.